mondele/btt-writer-docs/docs/dPublish.rst

 Once you have the prerequisites, you may fill out the source text request form at http://ufw.io/pub/.
 A few notes about the form:

-*	You must have a Door43 account to create a request.
+*	You must have a server account to create a request.

 *	You must include the names or pseudonyms of everyone involved.
-You must also include their Door43 usernames if you are not attaching signed license agreements for them.
+You must also include their server usernames if you are not attaching signed license agreements for them.

 *	Note that the information you enter will be public and will become a part of the front matter of the source text.